Choose another writer in this calendar:

 crime against humanity.
 In an article entitled 'On hope and despair in

 the Middle East,' Grossman wrote that "It's maddening to think that the

 tremendous military power Israel has amassed is not giving it the

 courage to overcome its fears and existential despair and take a

-For further reading: The Arab in Israeli Literature by Gila Ramras-Rauch (1989); Imagining the Child in Modern Jewish Fiction by Naomi Sokoooff (1992); World Authors 1985-1990, ed.
-Vineta Colby (1995); Encyclopedia of the Novel, vol. 1, ed. by Paul Schellinger (1998); Encyclopedia of the World Literature in the 20th Century, Vol. 2, ed.
-Steven R. Serafin (1999); The Outsider Inside: Ideas of Jewishness in Contemporary Jewish, Postcolonial, and Palestinian Literature by Isabelle Hesse (2013) - Special thanks to Orly Orava for her help with this page
+For further reading: The Arab in Israeli Literature by Gila Ramras-Rauch (1989); Imagining the Child in Modern Jewish Fiction by Naomi Sokoooff (1992); 'Grossman, David,' in World Authors 1985-1990, ed.
+Vineta Colby (1995); 'David Grossman, The Art of Fiction,' interviewed by Jonathan Shainin, The Paris Review, Issue 182 (Fall 2007); 'Foreigners Cannot Understand the Israelis' Vulnerability,' interview conducted by Martin Doerry and Christoph Schult, Der Spiegel (10.08.2009); The Outsider Inside: Ideas of Jewishness in Contemporary Jewish, Postcolonial, and Palestinian Literature by Isabelle Hesse (2013) - Special thanks to Orly Orava for her help with this page